nicoespeon/vscode-slides/README.md

 ### Tips

 - Prefer to keep coding files empty, or with easy content supposed to be known.
+- Leverage the Markdown preview setting to render Markdown files for increased readibility.
+- Separate presentation materials into a separate folder for cohesion.

 ## Release Notes